 |Supported Employment Job Development and Hire:

 Payable upon completion of acceptable service, timely monthly progress reports, 90-day plan review/update meetings, and hire report to DVR within five (5) business days of the conclusion of the previous month of service and within five (5) business days of hire.

 Preferred Placement/Hire Outcome Payments:

-Notes: Hire offer for less than 15 hours per week will need DVR approval in advance.
+Notes: Hire offer for less than 15 hrs.
+Per week will need DVR approval in advance.

 For consumers needing on-the-job site supports for any non-SE activity (training program or I/TW), Job Task Analysis and Systematic Instruction will be provided at the typical fee and hourly rate.
-Permanent positions and On-the-Job Training (OJTs) for SE consumers will receive the monthly Systematic Instruction rate of $1,000 per month.
+Permanent positions and On-the-Job Training (OJTs) for SE consumers will receive the monthly Systematic Instruction rate.

-If a consumer returns and career profile was previously completed, it should be reviewed to see if another career profile is necessary.
+If a consumer returns to DVR and Career Profile was previously completed, it should be reviewed to see if another career profile is necessary.

 Required Reporting Templates

 |Use and Submission Details

 Use this report to describe the activities completed during the Career Profile Process.